WP-API/docs-v2/extending/modifying/index.md

 The function `register_rest_field` field accepts three parameters:

 1. `$object_type`: The name of the object, as a string, or an array of the names of objects the field is being registered to.
 When adding to posts type endpoints, the name of the post type(s) should be used.
-Alternatively "terms", "meta", "user" or "comments" may be used.
+Alternatively "terms", "meta", "user" or "comment" may be used.

 2. `$attribute`: The name of the field.
 This name will be used to define the key in the response object.